When a young woman is called home by her mother, she finds more than expected.

 She'd faced fear before.
 In the decision to become what she was not what she was told to be.

 Sam opened her eyes, her fear caged.

-Within the tornado of vibrant wings and chittering calls, she understood, She'd played this game of bravado, recognized the terror fueling it.
-Only this time it was she who was the outsider, she who did the judging, examining the appearance of a stranger and assessing the worth of the soul within.
+Within the tornado of vibrant wings and chittering calls, she understood.
+She'd played this game of bravado before and recognized the terror which fueled it.
+Only this time, it was she who was the outsider.
+It was she who did the judging; she who examined a stranger’s appearance and assessed the worth of the soul within.

 The pistol hit the floor with a thud as Sam reached up and took hold of the trembling creature, the round body smooth and leather soft, the legs rough and firm as they grasped her arm in an anxious hug.